Updated Mar 01, 2026

 This setup ensures properties can't be double-booked, and availability updates automatically.

 Design a "Book Property" screen that includes the property summary (image, address, bedroom and bathroom count, square footage), date pickers for the desired dates, and a dynamically calculated total cost.
 To calculate the total, multiply the nightly rate by the number of nights and add any applicable fees.
 Include a Stripe payment button to finalize the booking and process the payment.
+This workflow is similar to building a Calendly clone where scheduling and payments are tightly coupled.

 For property managers, add a Calendar component to the admin dashboard.
 Link the calendar to the Bookings collection, and use color-coding for easy navigation: green for confirmed bookings, yellow for pending, and red for cancelled.
 This gives managers a clear view of property availability and occupancy.